inrupt/solid-react-sdk/README.md

 > Web Access Control (WAC) is a decentralized cross-domain access control system.
 The main concepts should be familiar to developers, as they are similar to access control schemes used in many file systems.
 It's concerned with giving access to agents (users, groups and more) to perform various kinds of operations (read, write, append, etc) on resources.

 Any application that is reading and writing linked data to a pod will need to manage permissions for some of that data eventually.
 We include helpers and componentry for reading and writing WAC statements pertaining to individual agents and/or groups.

+### Linking Things
+Leveraging the aforementioned [Linked Data Javascript API](#linked-data-javascript-api), we provide code and ui that shows developers how to link different things together.
+In linked data, you can link any "Thing" to any "Thing".
+It's crucial for developers to internalize that, and so we do our best to illustrate how that's done through example.

 ### Data Discovery
 Data discovery is the key to interoperability.
 Applications need to know where to find a particular kind of data, and similarly, where to put it.
 Different users will have different preferences based on how they organize the data in their pod.
 We will provide a means to solve this problem an a universal way that is not implementation specific through linked data shapes.